Summary: This article provides details about law firm compensation plans and how salaries are determined in law firms.

 And it doesn’t hurt that it pays so well.
 And while pay is an important factor (which includes straight salaries or a share of profits), it’s not the only consideration.
 Of course, the relative importance of compensation and other factors in job contentment vary with the individual and the circumstance.
 Some are in it for the money.
 Many aren’t.

-Lawyers work to have a purpose in life, to aid their clients, out of pride in their profession or their firm, for companionship, and for the approval of their peers, their spouses and relatives.
-Lawyers work for money as well.
-The importance of money in this list is not constant among lawyers, nor for the same lawyer at different times of his or her life.
+What else is there?
+There’s to have a purpose in life, or to aid their clients, pride in their profession or the firm, for companionship, and for the approval of their peers, their spouses and relatives.
+But again, some are in it for the money but the importance of money on the list of what’s important isn’t a constant among lawyers.
+It’s importance can also change for the same lawyer at different times in their life.

 “Financial rewards are not major sources of positive motivation in the modem industrial society, even though discontent with them inhibits performance,” stated Peter F. Drucker (in The Practice of Management, Harper . . .
 Row, New York, 1954).

 An employee (or partner) who feels trapped in a low paying job will generally not perform well.
 But a young lawyer coming out of school who has a choice between a job in an undesired location at higher pay, or one in a preferred location for a little less, may choose location over a few thousand dollars a year more.

 Problems with compensation can break up friendships and firms, cause employee turnover, and result in massive waste of energy within an organization.

 “Few instruments of management evoke more powerful and complex emotions in an organization’s membership than its compensation policy,” wrote Malcolm S. Salter, Assistant Professor of Business Administration at Harvard, in Harvard Business Review, May, 1972.
 He continued: